Bingi-Man/Debian-Xfce-Tweaks/README.md

 ### 1.3 Allow members of group sudo to execute any command

-**WARNING:** This step significantly reduces system security.
+WARNING: This step significantly reduces system SECURITY.
 Understand the implications before proceeding.
-It allows any user in the `sudo` group to execute *any* command without a password.
+It allows any user in the sudo group to execute any command without a password.
+This is NOT RECOMMENDED for production systems.

 ```
 su -
 nano /etc/sudoers